Our ContentEd 2019 speaker, Ayala Gordon, explores what needs to be put in place after your project is approved.

 See you at ContentEd!

-Ayala will be discussing how to plan your project after the approval process at ContentEd 2019.
-Book your place now.
+Ayala discussed how to plan your project after the approval process at ContentEd 2019.